JoachimTislov/dotfiles/README.md

 ## Setting up symbolic links

 Choose either of the following commands to create symbolic links for configuration files:

-${sourcePath} - Path to the original configuration file or directory.
+- $sourcePath - Path to the original configuration file or directory.
-${targetPath} - Path where the symbolic link should be created.
+- $targetPath - Path where the symbolic link should be created.

 ```powershell
 New-Item -ItemType SymbolicLink -Path $targetPath -Target $sourcePath -Force